Taylor Hall: Chicago Blackhawks (2023–2025)

 On June 26, 2023, due to salary cap implications, Hall was traded by the Bruins along with Nick Foligno to the Chicago Blackhawks, in exchange for Ian Mitchell and Alec Regula.
 On November 9, Hall injured his right knee after a collision with Mikey Eyssimont of the Tampa Bay Lightning.
 He returned on November 18, playing in back-to-back games against the Nashville Predators and Buffalo Sabres, but then missed the November 22 game against the Columbus Blue Jackets.
-On November 23, it was announced that Hall would miss the remaining season due to knee injury, which would require a surgery.
+On November 23, it was announced that Hall would miss the remainder of the season due to knee injury, which would require a surgery.

-Hall entered the 2024–25 season as a leader on a young Blackhawks team, and looked to be a mentor to generational talent Connor Bedard, playing with him on the top line.
+Hall entered the 2024–25 season as a leader on a young Blackhawks team and looked to be a mentor to generational talent, Connor Bedard, playing with him on the top line.
 Hall was surprisingly a healthy scratch on November 17, 2024.
 He didn't let it falter his game, however, as a few games later, on November 27, in a 6–2 win over the Dallas Stars, Hall recorded his fifth career NHL hat trick.

 Carolina Hurricanes (2025–present)

 On January 24, 2025, Hall was traded to the Carolina Hurricanes in a three-team deal involving the Colorado Avalanche.
-On February 27, 2025, Hall scored his first goal as a Hurricane, in a 5-2 win against the Buffalo Sabres.
-Hall continued to build off his role as a veteran leader in Carolina, and found offensive success in the process.
+On February 27, 2025, Hall scored his first goal as a Hurricane, in a 5–2 win against the Buffalo Sabres.
+Hall continued to build off his role as a veteran leader in Carolina and found offensive success in the process.
 Between March 7 and April 3, Hall had at least one point in ten of 12 games, including scoring his sixth career hat trick and second of the season in a 5–2 win over the Anaheim Ducks on March 23.
-In the stretch, Hall totaled seven goals and six assists.
-Hall would help the Hurricanes to the playoffs, where he would score two assists in Game 1 of the opening round against his former team, the New Jersey Devils.
-On April 30, in the midst of their first round series, Hall signed a three-year, $9.5 million contract extension with the Hurricanes on April 30.
+In the stretch, Hall totalled seven goals and six assists.
+Hall would help the Hurricanes to qualify for the 2025 Stanley Cup Playoffs.
+During the playoffs, Hall scored two assists in Game 1 of the opening round against his former team, the New Jersey Devils.
+On April 30, in the midst of their first-round series, Hall signed a three-year, $9.5 million contract extension with the Hurricanes.

+The Hurricanes' run in the 2026 Stanley Cup playoffs (at the end of his sixteenth NHL season) marked only the third occasion in his career that Hall advanced to the second round of a Stanley Cup playoffs and the first occasion he advanced to either the third round or the Stanley Cup Final.
+Playing in the 2026 Stanley Cup Final, Hall won his first career Stanley Cup title on June 14, 2026, scoring the cup-clinching goal in game 6.